sylvestercode/moviesapi/README.md

 Movie api that fetches movie from external api base on title supplied:

 1. POST /movies
-   1. Authenticated users can add movies based on title provided and additional movies is fetched from    https://omdbapi.com/
+   1. Authenticated users can add movies based on title provided and additional movies is fetched from    https://omdbapi.com/.
-   2. Basic users can add only five movies in a month
+   2. Basic users can add only five movies in a month.
-   3. Authenticated users can add movies using the below curl request
+   3. Authenticated users can add movies using the below curl request.